Lovinger 1270, University of Central Missouri

 |Information on special classes:||

-Semester 1: University Foundations, Independence & Daily Living Skills, Technology Literacy Class, Relationships 101, PLATO (computerized program for academic skills: Reading, Writing & Math).
+Semester 1: University Foundations, Independence & Daily Living Skills, Technology Literacy Class, Relationships 101, PLATO (a computerized program for academic skills: Reading, Writing & Math).

-Semester 2: Learning Strategies, Workplace & Community Skills, Personal Math, PLATO (computerized program for academic skills: Reading, Writing & Math).
+Semester 2: Learning Strategies, Workplace & Community Skills, Personal Math, PLATO (a computerized program for academic skills: Reading, Writing & Math).

-Semester 3: Internship I Class, Transition Planning I, PLATO (computerized program for academic skills: Reading, Writing, Math & Work Keys).
+Semester 3: Internship I Class, Transition Planning I, PLATO (a computerized program for academic skills: Reading, Writing, Math & Work Keys).

-Semester 4: Internship II Class, Transition Planning II, PLATO (computerized program for academic skills: Reading, Writing, Math & Work Keys).
+Semester 4: Internship II Class, Transition Planning II, PLATO (a computerized program for academic skills: Reading, Writing, Math & Work Keys).

 |Credential(s) students earn upon completing the program:||Certificate of Success|